 I am enjoying a week at the Chicago Suzuki Institute taking more piano teacher training.
 (My families know that I will have new things to show them next week!)

 Suzuki Institutes are wonderful places.
 Where else can you share a week of lessons, group classes, parent lectures, and cafeteria food with like-minded Suzuki families?

 A practice partner shared a success with me the other day.
 His daughter had been working on some tough spelling words and was getting pretty frustrated.
 Knowing that practicing was next on the to-do list, he could see that her frustration would likely spill over.
 As they got started, the signs appeared.
 He asked her to put her instrument down and he gave her a big, long hug.
-He asked if she were frustrated with the spelling words and she said that they were really hard.
-He agreed.
-They sat that way a while and then eventually went back to a shorter, less intense practice session.

 Have you registered for summer lessons?
 It only takes a few minutes!

 I enjoy teaching summer lessons for many reasons.
 First on my list is that parking in front of Burton Hall is SO easy after spring semester is over!!

 I like to focus on one part of the whole lesson experience during the summer.